splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config.rst

           priority: info
         - name: containerd
           priority: info
-      # Optional: Route journald logs to a seperate Splunk Index by specifying the index
+      # Optional: Route journald logs to a separate Splunk Index by specifying the index
       # value.
 Make sure the index exists in Splunk and is configured to receive HEC
       # traffic (not applicable to Observability Cloud).
       index: ""